Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 I am over the moon about learning MySQL.
 Wanted to learn a DB for a while now, and it really feels like it is clicking!
 Helps I have worked with Jira's JQL which people say is similar to MySQL.

+### Day 18: Nov 4, 2019

+#### Today's Progress
+- Set up a table for Test App use
+- Learned how to log data into the table I created
+- Saw results on Sequel Pro

+#### Thoughts:
+It is so fun learning MySQL and DB things.
+Makes me feel like I can actually build something solid back to front.